sun-vonxu/emotion-detection-nlp/README.md

 # Emotion Detection from Text using NLP

 ## 📘 Project Overview
 A Natural Language Processing project for detecting emotions (e.g., joy, sadness, anger, fear) from text using traditional ML and deep learning models (MNB, SVM, BiLSTM, BERT).
-Developed as part of an MSc AI & Data Science semester project.

 ## Objectives
 - Build a robust emotion classifier using publicly available datasets.